Clinical UM Guideline

 |Subject:||Transcatheter Uterine Artery Embolization|

-Transcatheter uterine artery embolization is a pelvic angiographic procedure used to decrease the symptoms of heavy bleeding and pelvic pain associated with fibroid tumors.
+This document addresses the use of transcatheter uterine artery embolization (UAE) as a treatment for fibroid tumors.
+UAE is a pelvic angiographic procedure used to decrease the symptoms of heavy bleeding and pelvic pain associated with fibroid tumors.
 Using hemostatic particles, selected vasculature providing the blood supply to the fibroids are occluded.
 When the blood supply is occluded, the fibroids decrease in size which reduces the symptoms.

-Transcatheter uterine artery embolization has also been used for treatment of other acute pelvic hemorrhagic conditions such as uterine hemorrhage and ectopic pregnancy.
+Transcatheter UAE has also been used for treatment of other acute pelvic hemorrhagic conditions such as uterine hemorrhage and ectopic pregnancy.
 Transcatheter uterine artery embolization is a technique performed by an interventional radiologist.

 Note: Please see the following related document for additional information: